 Xbox is working on its fourth generation Xbox Series X console.
-The Microsoft owned video gaming brand aims to preserve gaming legacy through its Xbox Series X.
+The Microsoft-owned video gaming brand aims to preserve gaming legacy through its Xbox Series X.

 The Xbox Game Studios teams are trying to create the biggest and best line up of titles in Xbox history, ranging from the original Xbox to Xbox One alongside new titles.
-Thus, at the time of its release customer will have thousand of titles to play on the Xbox Series X console.
+Thus, at the time of its release customer will have thousands of titles to play on the Xbox Series X console.

 Jason Ronald, Director of Program Management for Xbox Series X believes that gaming brings people and communities together.
 The shared communities which get created via the gaming world and universe are an experience in itself.
 And people create memories and get attached to the games they played first with a group of friends.